cgeyskens/phd/ip-proteomics/docs/notes.md

 V- No MinProb, now MinDet for reproducibility (deterministic instead of stochiastic) V- Redo now all the analyses with MinDet and also add the protein_ID in the IP proteins for further followup in the annotations from UniProt.
-V- Also checked if parameter -gen-spec-lib does something different and its not the case/
-- Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025) V- Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO) V- Perform GO analysis (ClusterProfiler, SynGO): only necessary for GPR37L1 V- Crossreference VCAM1 IP & GPR37L1 IP in nice UpSetPlot
+V- Also checked if parameter -gen-spec-lib does something different and its not the case/ V- Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025) V- Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO) V- Perform GO analysis (ClusterProfiler, SynGO): only necessary for GPR37L1 V- Crossreference VCAM1 IP & GPR37L1 IP in nice UpSetPlot